 How is the data assessed?
 The scoring algorithm was developed by an Expert Panel of patient safety experts from across the country.
 The panel carefully considered the evidence base and opportunity for impact behind each of the measures, and weight the importance of each of the measures based in part on the strength of that evidence.
 The Panel regularly reconvenes to reevaluate the merits of each measure.
 Leapfrog’s transparent methodology involves computing data for these measures through a scoring algorithm and then assigning each hospital an A, B, C, D, or F letter grade.

 Is it true that hospitals can “game” the Hospital Safety Grade, as reported in Medical Care?
 While it’s theoretically possible to “game” any ratings system, we find that hospitals attempting this with the Leapfrog Hospital Safety Grade are generally frustrated by the result for two reasons.
-First, the grade is composed of up to 27 measures, meaning that there are thousands of potential statistical outcomes that cannot be predicted with certainty.
+First, the grade is composed of more than 30 measures, meaning that there are thousands of potential statistical outcomes that cannot be predicted with certainty.
 Second, the grade is calculated on a curve, so even by using data from one point in time, hospitals cannot know how they will compare until the full range of hospitals are scored.